MicrosoftDocs/patterns-practices/patterns-practices/reference/iregionviewregistry-contentregistered-event-mspp-regions.md

 Remarks
 -------

-<span id="remarksToggle"></span> This event uses weak references to the event handler to prevent this service (typically a singleton) of keeping the target element longer than expected.
+ This event uses weak references to the event handler to prevent this service (typically a singleton) of keeping the target element longer than expected.

 See Also
 --------